 "I remember when I had earned enough money to buy my own kiln," Carly says of her success story.
 "At that point, I knew I couldn't work for someone else.
-I needed to be the master of my own destiny." as a solo endeavor is now a thriving business with 7 employees.
+I needed to be the master of my own destiny."

+Today, Carly Quinn Designs has grown from one kiln into four, and what began as a solo endeavor is now a thriving business with 7 employees.

 All parts of her business are conducted from her 1,700 square feet studio, which on the day of my visit is filled with women who are painting tiles.
 When I point out that her staff is exclusively women, she corrects me - she employs one male, he's just not there that day.